cs396-web-dev/spring2021/pages/_assignments/hw1.md

     });
 ```

 This first route simply sends the receiver a response with a message saying "App is running".
 Instead of a normal function, which uses `return` to output a value, an API uses the `.send()` method to send a value back to the system requesting it (in this case, Postman).
 Messages between the server and client are sent via JSON, which is a standardized notation for structured data.
-Routes can send back any kind of data; In this example, it sends back a string with the message "App is running".
+Routes can send back any kind of data.
+In this example, it sends back a string with the message "App is running".

-This route does not accept any input from the user; It will send back the same data each time it is called.
-There are two ways in which data can be embedded within requests to be used by the handler.
+There are two ways in which data can be sent within requests to be used by the handler.
 The first is _parameters_, which take the form of colon-prefixed variables in the route path.
 For example, in the path `"/doctor/:n"`, `n` is a parameter that can be accessed within the handler using `req.params["n"]`.

-The second is the _request body_, which can hold any type of information in a JSON object. __NOTE__: GET requests are forbidden from containing request bodies; Only the PUSH, PUT, PATCH, and DELETE methods can use them.
-You can access this object using `req.body`.
-The `body-parser` library we downloaded handled converting this body into a readable JSON format.
+The second is the _request body_, which takes the form of a JSON object.
+You can access this object using `req.body`. __NOTE__: GET requests are forbidden from containing request bodies.

 All HTTP responses have an attached _status code_, which represents additional information about the request.
 A list of all valid HTTP status codes can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 For this assignment, all routes should return a `200` status code for a valid request unless POST is used, in which case a `201` status should be used.
 If a requests asks for information about data that does not exist (e.g. retrieving a Doctor with an id that isn't present in the data), a `404` code should be used.